-Dear Ravens,
+Dear Ravens.

-Welcome to the 2022-2023 academic year at Franklin Pierce University!
-Together, we continue to move forward into your future, filled with curiosity and excitement about the journey ahead and committed to discovering and developing your talents and passions.
+Welcome to the 2023-2024 academic year at Franklin Pierce University!

+Our entire community is here to support you as you move forward into your future, filled with curiosity and excitement about the journey ahead and committed to discovering and developing your talents and passions.

-Whether you are a residential or commuter student at our Rindge Campus, an online student attending full or part-time, or pursing a Doctor of Physical Therapy or Master of Physician Assistant Studies degree at one of our Academic Centers or through our innovative hybrid model, you have a place here.
-We are all an integral part of what makes Raven Nation so special.
+Whether you are a residential or commuter student at our Rindge Campus, an online student attending full or part-time, or students in our Doctor of Physical Therapy, Master's Entry Program in Nursing, or Master of Physician Assistant Studies at one of our Academic Centers or through our innovative hybrid model, know that you have a place here.
+You, our students, are what makes Raven Nation so special.

-Here at Franklin Pierce, you have access to faculty and staff in the College of Business, College of Health and Natural Sciences, and College of Liberal Arts and Social Sciences who will meet you where you are, and help take you to places you never thought you'd go.
+Here at Franklin Pierce, you have access to faculty and staff in the College of Business, College of Health and Natural Sciences, and College of Liberal Arts and Social Sciences who will meet you where you are, and help take you to places you never imagined you'd go.
 We are here to help you acquire the knowledge, experiences, and self-confidence you need to reach your full potential.
 With nearly 50 undergraduate and graduate programs to choose from, we are confident you will find programs and classes that help you develop both a strong foundation in liberal arts and the essential professional skills that will propel you forward into a meaningful and rewarding career.